 Why It Is Done

 Laser photocoagulation is done to reduce the risk of vision loss caused by diabetic retinopathy.
 It is most often used to stabilize vision and prevent future vision loss rather than to improve vision loss that has already occurred.
 (Sometimes focal photocoagulation for macular edema caused by nonproliferative retinopathy can help restore lost vision.)

 Laser photocoagulation may be used to treat and prevent further progression of:

 - Macular edema.
-Focal photocoagulation is usually used in these cases.
+Focal photocoagulation is sometimes used in these cases.

 - Proliferative retinopathy.
 Scatter (pan-retinal) photocoagulation is used to treat proliferative retinopathy.